yukshimizu/elastic7-setup/README.md

 2. After all the VMs have booted up, go to Kibana.
   - http://ip-address:5601/

-## Enable security features in Enalsticsearch
+## Enable security features in Elasticsearch
 If you want to try all of the platinum features, you can start a 30-day trial.

 1. Enable 30-day trial at Kibana